Yangquan Shanxi, China Travel Guide

 Summer (June-August): These months bring hot and rainy weather to Yangquan.
 Average temperatures range from 20°C to 28°C (68°F to 82°F), often feeling warmer due to high humidity.
 This period coincides with the wet season, meaning you can expect significant precipitation.

 Winter (November-March): Yangquan experiences cold and dry winters.
-Average temperatures hover between -5°C to 5°C (23°F to 41°F), with the weather frequently dropping below freezing.
+Average temperatures hover between -5°C to 5°C (23°F to 41°F), having temperatures frequently dropping below freezing.
 Light snow is possible, creating a serene, crisp atmosphere.

 Monsoons: Heavy rainfall mainly occurs during July and August.
-Pack appropriate rain gear if you travel during these months.
-Extreme Temperatures: Winters call for warm clothing, as the temperature often drop colder than 0°c.
+Pack appropriate rain gear if you travel at this time of year.
+Extreme Temperatures: Winters call for warm clothing, as temperatures often drop under freezing.
 Summers can be quite hot, stay hydrated and seek shade.

-Air Quality: Air quality can be a concern, particularly in winter due to heating and industrial activity.
+Air Purity: Air purity can be a concern, especially in winter due to heating and industrial activity.
 Consider using an N95 mask if you are sensitive to air pollution.

 (September-October)